tedneward/Azgaarnoth/Classes/Sorcerer/EvilStar.md

 # Sorcerous Origin: Evil Star
 You were born under an evil star.
-That’s what people told you, even as they crossed to other side of the street and made a sign against bad magic.
+That's what people told you, even as they crossed to other side of the street and made a sign against bad magic.
 Your blood carries the blighted power of the far off stars, cold and burning, deathly givers of life.

 The starlight murmurs in your blood can manifest in a number of peculiar ways:
 1d6 | Evil Star Bloodline Quirks